 - Calculate power requirements for simple AC circuits.

-- Define and calculate the following AC circuit parameters: voltage, frequency, resistance, current, cycle, capacitive reactance, inductive reactance, and impedance.
+- Define, calculate and measure the following AC circuit parameters: voltage, frequency, resistance, current, cycle, capacitive reactance, inductive reactance, and impedance.

 - List the benefits and applications of 3-phase power and devices.

 - Identify common 3-phase circuit connections, voltage, and current relationships in wye and delta connected devices.